ld3z/book/src/helpful-cmd.md

 Tmux ([Terminal Multiplexer]^(A tool that lets you switch between several programs in one terminal, detach them, and reattach them later.)) allows you to create and control multiple terminal sessions within a single window.
 This is incredibly useful for keeping tasks organized, detaching from sessions without losing progress, and pair programming.

+Hover over <span data-tippy-content="This is a tooltip!">this text</span> to see a tooltip.

 Can be installed by running:

 ```sh